Our Net Zero action plan

 We have a network of over 200 staff volunteers who champion the environment and sustainability in their teams and departments, as well as in their communities.

-Our environmental champions will promote Kent Green Action, our campaign to connect people with nature, and inspire everyone to take action to improve our environment.
+Our environmental champions will promote Greener Kent, our campaign to connect people with nature, and inspire everyone to take action to improve our environment.